tea9296/real_time_transcribe/README.md

 # real_time_transcribe
-Use Pyaudio to catch speakers audio from Stereo Mixer, and then use Whisper to transcribe voice to text
+Use Pyaudio to catch speakers audio from Stereo Mixer, and then use Whisper to transcribe voice to text.
+Also can input a youtube url and get the transcription.

+1. "rtt stream"  to open a tkinter ui and show real time transcription
+2. "rtt yt  -u  {url}"  given a youtube video url and transcribe it into docx file.

 ## Install
 1. make sure you have Stereo Mixer in the computer and enable it in recording.
-2. create a Python=3.8 environment and use "pip install -r requirements.txt" to install require packages.
+2. use pip install git+https://github.com/tea9296/real_time_transcribe.git  to install the rtt package.
-3. use "python tk.py -l {language} -d {delay time}" to run the program and it will create a windows start to show transcribes of computer speakers audio.
+3. use "rtt stream -l {language} -d {delay_time}"  to open a tkinter ui and show real time transcription
-4. close the window and the program will terminate.
+4. use "rtt yt  -u {url} -o {output_file_name}"  given a youtube video url and transcribe it into docx file.